vjdato21/qmk_firmware/keyboards/keychron/c1/rgb/readme.md

 </details>

-In an occassion that the keyboard does not send keystrokes to your PC, press `Fn + B`.
+In an occassion that the keyboard does not send keystrokes to your PC, press `FN + B`.
 This will restart your keyboard and should resolve the problem.
 * * *

-In an occassion that the keyboard does not send keystrokes to your PC, press `Fn + B`.
-This will restart your keyboard and should resolve the problem.
+## Bootloader
+To enter the bootloader, you can use any of the following methods:
+- Press `FN + ESC` if the keyboard is already powered on.
+- Short the boot pads below the space bar, then plug in your keyboard."
+* * *

-For more information and more detailed flashing instructions, please visit https://github.com/CanUnesi/QMK-on-K6#readme
+For more information and more detailed flashing instructions, please visit [SonixQMK Docs](https://sonixqmk.github.io/qmk_docs/newbs_getting_started)

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).